Our next program begins September 19, 2023. Contact [email protected] for more information.

 - Sustainability strategy

 As sustainability becomes a core strategic goal of any organization, it impacts all aspects of the organization.
 This session explores the interface between strategy and sustainability that underpins authentic and transparent strategic efforts.
-Participants explore how to use sustainability concepts as a platform for success with their products and customer/client service by creating opportunities with resources, time and talent.
+Participants explore how to use ESG and sustainability concepts as a platform for success with their products and customer/client service by creating opportunities with resources, time and talent.

 Who should attend?

 This seminar is designed for mid-career professionals representing a diversity of roles, ranks, company sizes and industries.
 This includes managers, directors, senior directors, vice presidents and senior vice presidents — all those with strategic oversight of sustainability, corporate social responsibility (CSR) or the integration of environmental, social and governance (ESG), as well as operational managers who aspire to such a role.
 Although many of the examples used in the course will feature the private sector, professionals from the government, nonprofit and education sectors will be able to apply virtually all of the lessons from the course.